■ Enrolment Policy

 ■ Attendance and Discipline

 - AEC reserves the right to expel any student who breaks New Zealand law or AEC rules, or fails to attend 100% of the course enrolled for.
-The student will be given one verbal warning and three written warnings in an attempt to remedy the problem prior to expulsion.
+The student will be given one verbal warning and two written warnings in an attempt to remedy the problem prior to expulsion.
 At least one week is given for you to change your conduct.
 If you are not present to sign the written warning after one week, the next warning will be issued.
 Breach of New Zealand law will lead to immediate expulsion.

 - In the case of expulsion, AEC will advise the New Zealand Immigration Service and will not refund any fees.

-- When you are sick or can’t come to class for any important reason, you should call the school to tell them.
+- When you are sick or can’t come to class for any reason, you should call the school to tell them.
 When you come back, you should have a medical certificate from a doctor OR if you are under 18 years, a note from your parent, Homestay or guardian to say why you were absent.

 - Students enrolling in courses of 12 weeks or more may apply in writing for leave from 3 to 5 days.
 Fees will be deferred according to the number of days taken.